How To Sell on Amazon Handmade

 If you’re still unsure, feel free to contact me at teddy@teddyagsmith.com and I’ll point you in the right direction.

-Who Can Sell on Amazon Handmade?
+Who can sell on Amazon Handmade?

 When you apply to sell on Amazon you will need to choose what kind of handmade seller you are and what sort of handcrafted items you sell.